-Overview of Company Performance in Fiscal 2017
+Overview of Company Performance in Fiscal 2019

-During fiscal 2017, our growth initiatives continued to generate significant free cash flow.
-We utilized our cash to enhance stockholder value through investments in long-term growth initiatives and our stock repurchase programs.
+During fiscal 2019, our growth initiatives continued to generate significant free cash flow.
+We utilized our cash to enhance stockholder value through investments in long-term growth initiatives, acquisition of relevant technologies and products that strengthen our portfolio and competitive position, and funding of our stock repurchase programs.